grdw/lorikeet/_posts/2017-12-10-free-bootlegs.md

 <p>
-  The problem still remains that I have 10 bootleg records laying around which I don't particular like anymore; bought in a rush or they got boring over time.
+  The problem still remains that I have 10 bootleg records laying around which I don't particular like anymore; bought in a rush or got boring over time.
 I feel that I can't ask any money for these records, for the artist in question wouldn't get any of it anyway.
-So for the sake of doing a bit of justice to the bootleg record I'm giving them away for free, so €0,- - much like the value of an illegally downloaded mp3.
+So for the sake of doing a bit of justice to the bootleg record and feeling a little like Santa: I'm giving them away for free, so €0,- - much like the value of an illegally downloaded mp3.
 I do have conditions for giving them away:
 </p>

 <p>